ancadumitrache/ancadumitrache.github.io/index.md

 <img src="anca.jpg" width="300" style="float: right; margin-left: 80px; margin-bottom: 20px; margin-top: 20px" />

-I am **Anca Dumitrache**, a PhD student in the [User-Centric Data Science](http://ucds.cs.vu.nl/) group at [Vrije Universiteit Amsterdam](http://few.vu.nl/).
+I am **Anca Dumitrache**, a Senior Data Scientist at [FD Mediagroep](https://fdmg.nl/en/home-2/), working on a [Google DNI project](https://newsinitiative.withgoogle.com/dnifund/dni-projects/tldr-personalized-summary-your-news-round-4/) on personalized newsfeeds and automatic summarization.

-For the past 5 years I've been involved in the [CrowdTruth](http://crowdtruth.org/) project, where we look into how to capture and interpret inter-annotator disagreement in *crowdsourcing*.
-I am investigating how to use this disagreement to get better training data for *natural language processing* models.
-My supervisors are [Lora Aroyo](https://loraaroyo.wordpress.com/) and [Chris Welty](https://research.google.com/pubs/104789.html).
+I did my PhD student in the [User-Centric Data Science](http://ucds.cs.vu.nl/) group at [Vrije Universiteit Amsterdam](http://few.vu.nl/), where I studied how to capture and interpret inter-annotator disagreement in *crowdsourcing*, and how to use this disagreement to get better training data for *natural language processing* models.

 Other interests I have include *machine learning*, *Semantic Web*, *open data* and *data science* in general.
 My programming languages of choice are *R* and *Python* (particularly the scientific Python stack).